 In the first film, Arnold Schwarzenegger (prior to going all heroic on us) was the Terminator, and Linda Hamilton the target, Sarah Connor.
 It was followed by Terminator 2: Judgment Day (1991), in which Ahnuld comes back as a reprogrammed (by John Connor) Terminator to save Sarah and John; Terminator 3: Rise Of The Machines (2003), which allows us to see Skynet come on line for the first time, all hell breaking loose instantly and the message driven home that no matter what, we can’t escape destiny; Terminator Salvation (2009), which practically no one has a good thing to say about; Terminator Genisys (2015), a reboot of sorts (think of the Star Trek reboot from 2009, which kept certain things as canon but changed lots of others by messing with the timeline), and the television series Terminator: The Sarah Connor Chronicles (2008-09).

-And for anyone who needs their Terminator itch scratched, on August 25th T2 is returning to theaters on August 25th in a newly converted 3D version, which, based on the trailer, looks spectacular even without being three dimensional.
+And for anyone who needed their Terminator itch scratched, back on August 25th T2 returned to theaters in a newly converted 3D version, which, based on the trailer, looks spectacular even without being three dimensional.

-MORE: 15 Sexy Ladies Of Action From Film And TV
+MORE: 15 Sexy Ladies Of Action From Film And TV.
+Read Story Here

 MORE: 13 Times The Machine Kicked Human Ass In Film And TV.
 Read Story Here

 MORE: The Avatar Sequels Get Release Dates (And You Better Be Patient).
 Read Story Here